jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 2. On the control bar for your new VM, click **Connect**.
 ![Connect](img/Connect.jpg)

 This step downloads an RDP file through your browser.
+Open the RDP file.

 3. If you are on a Windows computer, you can open the RDP file through the browser.
 Click **Connect** when prompted.